 A 12-step rehab program in Pennsylvania helps prepare you to join a mutual self-help support group.
 In turn, membership in such a group provides additional backing for your day-to-day sobriety efforts.
+Continue reading below to learn about the 12 step treatment approach for substance abuse treatment and if it may be right for you.

 An Introduction to 12 Step Programming